JonathanGWesterfield/ShiDB/README.md

 ~~Trying to follow [this guide](https://cstack.github.io/db_tutorial/) but implement it in Java so I don't have to worry about super granular stuff in C.~~

 Am following Edward Sciore Database Design and Implementation.
-The unedited SimpleDB code is in this repo as well.
+The unedited SimpleDB code is in this repo as well under the `SimpleDB_3.3` as my example when I get stuck or the textbook has an errata.

 Maybe when I'm done, I'll try to make it more advanced using the [Database Systems Textbook.](https://people.inf.elte.hu/miiqaai/elektroModulatorDva.pdf)